danclasol/Docs/mysql-docs/10_Window_functions/01_windows_functions.md

 ## Syntax

 - `PARTITION BY` (optional)
-  - divides the result set into groups (partitions)
+  - divides the result set into groups of data (partitions)
   - allow to apply funtions for each group separately
 - `ORDER BY` (optional)
   - specifies the order of rows within each partition